trawick/emptyhammock-out-of-date/README.md

 [![Build Status](https://travis-ci.org/trawick/emptyhammock-out-of-date.svg?branch=master)](https://travis-ci.org/trawick/emptyhammock-out-of-date)

-## Current state

-* `master` has a bunch of untagged changes which amount to a large refactor.
-  Short term plans:
-  * Improve test coverage
-  * Tag

 ## Synopsis

-Assist you with
+This package assists you with

-* finding out when a newer version of a package in your virtualenv is available from PyPI
+* Finding out when a newer version of a package in your virtualenv is available from PyPI.
-* storing your determination of the criticality of the upgrade to that package
+* Recording your determination of the criticality of the upgrade to that package.
-* reporting the packages in your virtualenv that need to be updated, and why
+* Reporting the packages in your virtualenv that need to be updated, and why.

 ## Target audience

-You carefully track the versions of packages in your virtualenv and assess new releases to determine if you should upgrade, and how quickly.
+You carefully track the versions of packages in your virtualenv and assess new releases to determine if, and how quickly, you should upgrade.

-## Components
+## Information used to analyze your virtualenv

-* your virtualenv's contents, either in the form of the output of `pip freeze` or examination of the virtualenv when this library is used
+* Your virtualenv's contents, either in the form of the output of `pip freeze` or examination of the virtualenv when this library is used
-* access to PyPI, to find out when new package versions are available
+* PyPI, to find out when new package versions are available
   * cached for a configurable length of time
-* a package release database, in the form of a YAML file, that categorizes the releases of PyPI packages of interest by criticality
+* Your package release database, in the form of a YAML file, that categorizes the releases of PyPI packages of interest by criticality
   * e.g., covering the *N* packages used by your *M* projects